A complete guide to start home based tutoring business

 - Determine what licenses or permits are required: You must contact your local government offices to check out whether you any need special permits to offer tutoring services in your locality.
 In some cases, even for a home-based venture, some jurisdictions demand legal licensing.

 - Consult an insurance agent: Before starting this business, try talking to an insurance agent to see if there is any specialized insurance is needed.
-In that case, you have to purchase general liability insurance to protect your venture from any kind of potential litigation.
+In that case, you have to purchase public liability insurance to protect your venture from any kind of potential litigation.
 One phone call will make sure that there is coverage that will protect your business and your tutors.

 8.Develop policies and procedures: You must develop policies and procedures for your business, which must include various payment terms, rescheduling, cancellation policies, working with a tutors, pre-evaluation and post evaluation.
 Make sure that these are clear and available to eliminate any potential issues.